-At the current time, Snapclarity is especially interested in working with registered therapists who meet regularly with a clinical psychologist supervisor.
+At the current time, Snapclarity is especially interested in working with registered therapists who meet regularly with a PhD supervisor.
 This is important to us for two reasons:

 - Obtaining supervision from a clinical psychologist upfront is important in order to increase the chances that the therapy you provide will be covered by clients' private insurance plans.
 Navigating the insurance coverage landscape, is unfortunately one of the most frustrating aspect of starting a private practice for social workers and psychotherapists, but one that is likely to be overcome with therapists’ efforts.